-The proposed Western Portal is south of JJ Holland Park, with the new Metro Tunnel tracks connecting to existing lines near the Maribyrnong River and the tunnel entry near South Kensington station.
+The proposed Western Portal is south of JJ Holland Park, with the new Melbourne Metro tracks connecting to existing lines near the Maribyrnong River and the tunnel entry near South Kensington station.
+Options for the precise location of the portal within this precinct are still under consideration.